matteranalytics/matter-analytics-webpage/README.md

 You can now use Git commands to push your changes to GitHub.

 If you accidentally push a commit that fails :x:, don't worry.
-Simply start over the [Workflow](#workflow) and address the issues.
+Simply start over the [Local Workflow](#local-workflow) and address the issues.

 ## Automation

-After pushing your changes to GitHub, the automated processes take over.
+After successfully :heavy_check_mark: pushing your changes to GitHub, the automated processes take over.
 Automation significantly improves software development by providing consistent validation through Continuous Integration (CI) and facilitating automated deployment via Continuous Delivery (CD).

 ### Continuous Integration